 #ASCO24 SACI-IO: SG w/wo Pembro in pts with metastatic HR+/HER2-BC 🔍≥1 prior ET and 0-1 ChT for MBC PFS➡️8.1 vs 6.2 mo (HR 0.76 but NS) OS➡️18.5 vs 17.9 mo (immature) Addition of Pembro to SG showed a non-significant trend toward improved PFS @OncoAlert https://t.co/Hf

 SACI-IO HR+ is an investigator-initiated, multicenter, randomized Phase II trial evaluating whether the addition of pembrolizumab to sacituzumab govitecan (SG, anti-Trop-2 ADC) improves outcomes versus SG alone in patients with HR+/HER2- metastatic breast cancer who had received ≥1 prior endocrine therapy and 0–1 prior lines of chemotherapy.
-Primary results were first reported at ASCO 2024 (LBA1004, Garrido-Castro), then matured to a final analysis at ESMO Breast Cancer 2026 (Abstract 424RO, Garrido-Castro, 8 May 2026; data cutoff 3 December 2025, median follow-up 34.6 months).
-The final analysis showed no significant ITT benefit for SG + pembrolizumab vs SG alone in either PFS or OS — with the previously suggestive OS trend (HR 0.65 at the early cut) maturing to HR 0.97 in the final analysis.
-An exploratory PD-L1+ subgroup (CPS ≥1, N=39) maintained numerically interesting but underpowered signals favouring combination therapy.
+Primary results were reported at ASCO 2024 (LBA1004, Garrido-Castro), where the trial did not meet its primary endpoint: adding pembrolizumab did not significantly improve PFS in the PD-L1-unselected ITT population (8.1 vs 6.2 months; HR 0.81; p=0.37).
+Final results with extended follow-up were presented at ESMO Breast Cancer 2026 (Abstract 424RO, Garrido-Castro, 8 May 2026; data cutoff 3 December 2025, median follow-up 34.6 months), confirming no significant ITT benefit (PFS HR 0.78, p=0.12; OS HR 0.97), with the early suggestive OS trend (HR 0.65) maturing to essentially flat.
+A numerical, underpowered signal persisted in the exploratory PD-L1+ (CPS ≥1) subgroup.

 Population: Adults with HR+ (ER ≥1% and/or PR ≥1%), HER2-negative, unresectable locally advanced or metastatic breast cancer.
 Prior endocrine therapy ≥1 line required.
 0–1 prior chemotherapy lines for metastatic disease.
 Excluded: prior TOPO1-inhibitor ADCs, irinotecan, or PD-1/PD-L1 inhibitors.
 Baseline: median age 57, 77% prior CDK4/6 inhibitor, 56% no prior chemotherapy for metastatic disease.